 Treat your hair to a mask

-Give your hair a moisture boost on a weekly basis with an intensive hair mask, like the Absolute Nourishment Treatment Mask.
+Give your hair a moisture boost on a weekly basis with an intensive hair cream, like the Advanced Techniques Fabulous Curls Curling Cream.
 Slather it into your locks, make a cup of tea or pour a glass of wine, and let it work its magic for five minutes before washing off.
 This 5 minute routine will have your curly locks feeling softer, stronger and well protected.

 Use a microfibre towel

 Regular towels can cause excess friction on your hair, leading to - you guessed it - more frizz.
 Instead, use a microfibre towel or an old t-shirt to soak up water and leave your curls bouncy and frizz-free.
 After applying your hair product, turn your head upside down and gently scrunch your hair with the towel before drying it.

 Use a diffuser to dry

 Either leave your hair to air-dry naturally, or use a hair dryer with a diffuser attachment.
 Not only is this faster, but it’ll also give your roots a boost, for thicker-looking, bigger hair.
 Ensure you tip your head upside down before drying it to give it lots of volume rather than drying it flat.
 You can also give your hair a quick spritz with Heat Protection Leave In Spray before using the hair dryer.

 Many curly haired men and women swear by the Curly Girl Method, a specific way of caring for curls that follows the “no-poo” method - that is, no shampoo, instead just using conditioner.
 If you decide to go down this route, there’s a lot to learn about the different ingredients and curly hair products and methods that you should and shouldn’t use.
 You might need to read a couple of how-to guides to get the hang of it, but those who follow the Curly Girl Method find it to be life-changing.

 How to take care of kinky curly hair